Ranking in organic search results is key for achieving success on Amazon.

 Finally, you should set up evergreen referral channels, to give your Amazon listings a slow and sustained boost in rankings.

 This will work independently from Facebook Ads or email marketing.
-With the previous methods, you’re resigned to making little to no profit from your sales, after calculating the cost of running promotions (such as discount codes or rebates) and ad spend.
+With the previous methods, you’re resigned to making little to no profit from your sales, after calculating the cost of running promotions (such as discount codes or free content offers) and ad spend.

 The payoff is an initial spike in sales performance and rankings, so it’s worth it.
-But you probably can’t justify running an expensive promotion, like a rebate campaign, indefinitely.
+But, depending on how valuable your discount or offer, it probably doesn’t make sense to run the promotion indefinitely.

 On the other hand, you can set up evergreen channels like Google Ads, to generate a consistent rankings boost, while still maintaining a little profit from each sale.